 Sure, ads that follow you may seem creepy, but do they really harm you?
 Ninety-nine times out of 100, the answer is a very strong no.

 We do not live in a black and white world, and you need to understand probability and risk.
 Of course there are situations where individuals are adversely impacted.
 Someone’s computer is impacted by a vulnerability.
 Perhaps their exposed email address leads to a successful phishing attack.
 Maybe the information collected by social media leads to identity theft or harassment.

 You’re much less likely to be affected by any of that than headlines lead you to believe.
 Don’t let the headlines scare you, mislead you, or worse, cause you to take unnecessary or ill-advised actions.

 The chances are that whatever you’re reading about, from technological flaws to the latest health scare, affects very few people.
 Aside from basic precautions you should have in place anyway, there’s typically nothing you need to do because you are not at imminent risk.

 The single most important thing you can do is to remain skeptical.

 Don’t believe everything you read.

-When consuming information on or about any of the items you list, ask yourself if the claims are overblown, the risk is overstated, or the benefits are over-promised.
+When consuming information, ask yourself if the claims are overblown, the risk is overstated, or the benefits are over-promised.
 Is it too good (or bad) to be true?
 Look for independent confirmation if you’re the least bit concerned.

-Most of all, don’t let fear resulting from misinformation prevent you from embracing and utilizing all that the world, and particularly technology, has to offer.
+Most of all, don’t let fear resulting from misinformation prevent you from embracing and using all that the world, and particularly technology, offers.